wasubu/batch-video-downsizer/README.md

 Future commits might include a dedicated script for linux or windows.

 ## The script
 Copy and paste this on your windows gitbash terminal.
-Make sure to open the current directory contains all the video files you want to downsize.
+Make sure to open the current directory that contains all the video files you want to downsize.
+Running the script **will not delete the ORIGINAL files** so make sure you still have drive space.
 ### CPU intensive (SLOW)
 ```bash
 mkdir -p ORIG_FILES CONVERTED_FILES && for f in *.mp4 *.MP4 *.mov *.MOV .*.mp4 .*.MP4 .*.mov .*.MOV *.mkv; do [ -e "$f" ] || continue; ctime=$(ffprobe -v quiet -show_entries format_tags=creation_time -of default=nw=1:nk=1 "$f"); ffmpeg -i "$f" -vf "scale='trunc(max(min(iw*0.7,if(gt(iw,ih),1920,1080)),if(gt(iw,ih),1280,720))/2)*2':'trunc(max(min(ih*0.7,if(gt(iw,ih),1080,1920)),if(gt(iw,ih),720,1280))/2)*2':flags=lanczos" -c:v libx264 -crf 23 -preset slow -c:a copy -metadata creation_time="$ctime" "CONVERTED_FILES/v1080_${f%.*}.mp4" && mv "$f" ORIG_FILES/; done